Fantomcode23/The-clueless-coders/README.md

 This system uses wearable sensors to collect data and monitor the patient.

 Technology stack :-
-Python and its libraries like scikit-learn , numpy, pandas and matplotlib,smtplib Supervised learning(logistic regression)
+Python and its libraries like scikit-learn , numpy, pandas and matplotlib,smtplib.
+ Supervised learning(logistic regression).
-Explainable AI(SHAP explanations)
+ Explainable AI(SHAP explanations).
-User Interface(html,css,Java script)
+ User Interface(html,css,Java script).